- Day Tours

 - Tourist's Must-See

 |DEPARTURE TIME||8:00 AM|

 Book more & Save

-We will visit Puffing Billy in the morning, and will head to our second tourist destination, the Phillip Island in the afternoon.
+We visit Puffing Billy in the morning and then will head to our second tourist destination – Phillip Island in the afternoon.

 Take a ride on Australia’s oldest steam train and visit the Dandenongs’ tourist attractions.